appwrite/rfc/019-multi-storage-support.md

 [unresolved-questions]: #unresolved-questions

+- Timeline of implementation
+- Understanding the different codebase among different repo

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 <!-- Write your answer below. -->